 Both locally and internationally, analysts predict the demand for masstige and premium beauty products will continue to grow, naturally triggering an increased need for more innovative packaging.

-Teqal’s new range of Reflections cosmetics jars are a perfect packaging solution for masstige and premium beauty products.
+Teqal’s new range of Reflections cosmetics jars is a perfect packaging solution for masstige and premium beauty products.
 ‘Elements within the jar and cap bend and reflect light.
 The design incorporates a floating inner and heavy base, which, along with the cap inner, feature unique facets.
 The complementary elements give a premium look and engage the sense of sight.
-The soft feel of the cap rotation and the cap’s snap action are thoughtful additions we’ve included to engage consumers’ sense of touch,’ say Sean.
+The soft feel of the cap rotation and the cap’s snap action are thoughtful additions we’ve included to engage consumers’ sense of touch,’ said Sean.

 With Reflections, the company has used a magic combination of uninhibited creativity and practical functionality to offer beauty brands the differentiation they need to gain loyal consumers.
-The cap and jar designs are customisable based on a customer’s needs with options ranging from a flared or straight sided cap to a tapered or straight sided jar.
-The foil band can incorporate a wave or classic straight shape with variable colours while the facets on the base of the jar are customisable.
+The cap and jar designs are customisable based on a customer’s needs, with options ranging from a flared or straight-sided cap to a tapered or straight-sided jar.
+The foil band can incorporate a wave or classic straight shape with variable colours, while the facets on the base of the jar are customisable.

-The jars are produced using Teqal’s modern, efficient production platform and state of the art toolroom.
-Its in house R&D capabilities are extensive, including a 3D printer and factory, running Siemens NX software to deliver the next generation of design and manufacturing solutions.
+The jars are produced using Teqal’s modern, efficient production platform and state-of-the-art toolroom.
+Its in-house R&D capabilities are extensive, including a 3D printer and factory running Siemens NX software to deliver the next generation of design and manufacturing solutions.
 ‘Our complete offering is next level,’ Sean explains, ‘by combining the best skills in the industry with modern equipment, mostly sourced from Europe, Teqal can offer more than ever before.
-We have also brought design and injection mould tooling in house to ensure our customers’ projects remain confidential and are sustainable.’
+We have also brought design and injection mould tooling in-house to ensure our customers’ projects remain confidential and are sustainable.’

-This owner run and managed business does more than create spectacular packaging.
-To sustain a high performance team, Sean says everyone is urged to partake in physical activity.
+This owner-run and managed business does more than create spectacular packaging.
+To sustain a high-performance team, Sean says everyone is urged to partake in physical activity.
 ‘Our staff is encouraged to walk, run or cycle the mountain bike trail accessible from our office,’ he comments.
 ‘It’s these and other finer details that are central to our success.
 We shoot for the stars at Teqal.
-Our team is made up of goal focused individuals, with specialised expertise and complementary skills, who collaborate, innovate and produce consistently superior packaging for brands looking to delight consumers with beautiful, functional and sustainable packaging.’
+Our team is made up of goal-focused individuals with specialised expertise and complementary skills who collaborate, innovate and produce consistently superior packaging for brands looking to delight consumers with beautiful, functional and sustainable packaging.’

 There’s something vibrant about the company.
-Its commitment to the cosmetics and personal care industry to produce cost-effective, premium packaging with guaranteed supply, is refreshing.
+Its commitment to the cosmetics and personal care industry to produce cost-effective, premium packaging with guaranteed supply is refreshing.

 Sean adds: ‘We want to make packaging better and more sustainable in South Africa.
-We believe Teqal can achieve this by investing in the right skills, structure and administrative systems along with robust compliance measures and an automated platform.
+We believe Teqal can achieve this by investing in the right skills, structure and administrative systems, along with robust compliance measures and an automated platform.
 Building on our strong reputation, we will also keep developing one stable production platform after another in line with market and customer demands.’